How to sell a service with uncertain outcomes: Complexity of computing a profit-maximizing menu

-We first review the definition of indirect menus.
-Rather than requiring that a buyer of type $t$ choose the contract $\cC^t$ as we do in a direct menu, in an indirect menu we specify a menu of $T$ contracts $\bp{\cC^t}_{t\in [T]}$ and then allow buyers to choose their utility-maximizing contract from the menu, or opt-out if no contract offers nonnegative utility for the buyer.
-The opt-out option is equivalent to always including in the menu a \emph{trivial} contract $\cC^0 = (a^0, w^0, \mbf{\infty})$ that deterministically maps a \emph{trivial} action $a^0$ with zero cost to a \emph{trivial} outcome that has zero value for all types and zero payments.
-It is straightforward to verify that \cref{two-usage-prices-suffice} is also valid for indirect menus, so we can write down the seller profit function for indirect menus as the following:
+In the above formulation, rather than requiring that a buyer of type $t$ choose the contract $\cC^t$ as we do in a direct menu, we allow buyers to choose their utility-maximizing contract from the menu, or opt-out if no contract offers nonnegative utility for the buyer.
+Here, for any choice of upfront prices $\mathbf{w} = \bp{w^t}_{t\in [T]}$, the expression $u_\mathbf{w}(s,t)\in \bc{0}\cup [T]$ specifies the optimal choice of a buyer of type $t$, when the contract values are given by $s$.
+In particular, if $u_\mathbf{w}(s,t) = t' \in [T]$, then the contract $\cC^{t'}$ maximizes the utility of a buyer of type $t$, whereas $u_\mathbf{w}(s,t) = 0$ implies that the buyer of type $t$ is better opting-out.
+As often common in contract-design problems, we assume that the buyer breaks ties in favor of the seller.